EMF & ELF Health Risks: Get The Facts

 Studies in the lab

-Several large studies have looked at the possible effects of ELF magnetic fields on cancer in rats and mice.
-These studies expose the animals to magnetic fields much stronger than what people are normally exposed to at home, with fields ranging from 2 to 5000 microtesla (µT).
+Several large studies have examined the possible effects of ELF magnetic fields on cancer in rats and mice.
+These studies exposed the animals to magnetic fields much stronger than what people are normally exposed to at home, with fields ranging from 2 to 5000 microtesla (µT).

-Most of these studies have found no increase in the risk of any type of cancer.
-In fact, the risk of some types of cancer was actually lower in the animals exposed to the ELF radiation.
+Most of these studies have found no increase in cancer risk.
+The risk of some types of cancer was lower in the animals exposed to the ELF radiation.
 One study did show an increased risk of tumors that start in thyroid cells, called C-cells, in male rats at some exposures.
-This increased risk was not seen in female rats or in mice, and was not seen at the highest field strength.
+This increased risk was not seen in female rats or in mice and was not seen at the highest field strength.

 These inconsistencies, and the fact that these findings were not consistently seen in the other studies, make it hard for scientists to conclude that the observed increased risk of tumors is from the ELF radiation.